On this page

 Quick summary

-#This form is not intended for general public self-filing, as described in the Form DS-160 guide, as described in the Form DS-260 guide.
+#This form is not intended for general public self-filing, as described in the Form DS-160 guide.

 When the official instructions indicate this form is required